borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ## Summary

-To access any of the above functionalities, append the relevant endpoint to the base URL.
-For example, to create a new content post, you would use:
+To access any of the above functionalities, append the relevant endpoint to the base URL if you havn't ser environment in either Postman, Insomnia etc. For example, to create a new content post, you would use:

 ```plaintext
 POST http://localhost:3000/api/content/create-content-images/:memberID
 ```

+Remeber to replace **Port Number** with actual port you're using

 ## API Endpoints